be-me/l4af-doc/content/community/index.md

 ## Further Community Resources

-- [Hugo Forum](https://discourse.gohugo.io/) for help installing Hugo and resolving Hugo error messages
+- [All 4 Earth](https://discourse.gohugo.io/) is a network of resources that aims to support projects that are good for the climate, economy and humanity